Come Visit Ireland's Ancient East

 - Medieval Ireland – Black Castle, St Mary’s Church in Downshill and Dwyer-McAllister Cottage in Derrynamuck

 - Anglo Ireland – Russborough House, Wicklow Gaol, Powerscourt Estate House and Gardens

 Click on the link below to download Ireland's Ancient East map.

 Parkview Hotel is the ideal choice for accommodation while travelling around Wicklow.
 It offers a wide range of sightseeing destinations such as Wicklow Mountains National Park, Glendalough, Powerscourt Estate House and Gardens plus loads more.

-County Wicklow is located in the east coast of Ireland, which is overlooking the spectacular River Vartry.
+County Wicklow is located on the east coast of Ireland, which is overlooking the spectacular River Vartry.

 With over 5,000 years old of history, everyone can admire the rich Irish green landscape surrounded by flourishing meadows, the livelihood of the towns and the stunning stone monuments from the Ancient East of Ireland.

-See video below as each historical monument and locations have their own tales to tell.
+See the video below as each historical monument and locations have their own tales to tell.